 The findings of the study also revealed that teachers' ICT attitude had a significant impact on secondary school Mathematics teachers' application of ICT in Mathematics classrooms.
 The findings are consistence with the view of Mafangha (2016) that teachers' positive attitude toward ICT is a crucial factor for effective applications of ICT in classrooms.
 The findings are also in consonance with Hennessy et al. (2010) that teachers' negative attitudes towards ICT hinder teachers' application of ICT in teaching students.
 The reason for the significant effect of teachers' ICT attitude on teachers' applications of ICT in teaching Mathematics is obvious as attitude determines whether one would devote interest in a task or not.
-Teachers with positive ICT attitudes would make use of ICT as compared to teachers who display negative ICT attitudes.
+Teachers with positive ICT attitudes.